-As an Occupational Therapist, I’ve used wooden building blocks in fine motor development many, many, (MANY) times.
+As a pediatric occupational therapist, I’ve used wooden building blocks in occupational therapy many times.
+For my own children, I’ve used regular wooden blocks as a fine motor tool too!
+In fact, building with blocks is a fine motor skills that kids need in order to fine motor development many, many, (MANY) times.
 Wooden blocks are a tool that are used for development of goal progression in treatment activities and in assessment of fine motor developmental level.
 They are used in visual perceptual skills, and are the perfect open-ended play item.

-As a Mom and OT, I’ve made sure my kids have a lot of wooden blocks (and a couple of varieties of foam and plastic blocks, too!)
+As a Mom and OT, I’ve made sure my kids have a lot of wooden blocks (and a couple of varieties of toddler large blocks of the foam and plastic blocks, too!)

 Today, I’m sharing how to use wooden blocks in fine motor skill development with kids…all while they play and don’t even realize their fine motor skills are being assessed or worked on!
 This is a great way to address skills for children and adults…anyone who needs to work on fine motor skill development.